caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

+- So, just a quick re-cap on Phase I
 - We have all the ground work in place
 - We're not doing anything overly stupid (or so we think)
-- Using the JMeter test script we'd created, we simulated enough load to match our scaling target, and using an iterative trial and error process, eliminated all the necessary bottlenecks in the survey taking views

 ----

 Review of Phase I
 =================

+- Tested with JMeter
 - Achieved 275 requests/second
-- 10 web servers
+- 10 web servers at 50-60% CPU usage each

 Presenter Notes
 ---------------

+- Using the JMeter test script we'd created, we simulated enough load to match our scaling target
+- Using an iterative trial and error process, we eliminated all the necessary bottlenecks in the survey taking views
 - After making these changes we easily hit our target of 275 requests/second, and it was evident that there was room to grow if needed
 - For this load we had about 10 high-CPU, medium EC2 instances running as web servers
 - We also found that a good load average is about 50-60% of all cores on a web server, which you can use to tune the number of servers in use